Should children have mobile phones?

 Finding a middle ground

-Although the debate over mobile phones and young people is certain to rage on, there isn’t any legislation in the near future that will decide anything for parents.
-Instead, it is up to us to educate ourselves and our children about the pros and cons of owning a smartphone and trying to teach good online literacy.
+The debate over mobile phones and young people is certain to rage on, and a ban on students using mobile phones during the school day has been backed by the House of Lords.
+But while we await concrete legislation, it is up to us to educate ourselves and our children about the pros and cons of owning a smartphone and trying to teach good online literacy.
 More importantly, we need to make sure young people don’t feel left out of the conversation and allow them to have their say on this often divisive topic.

 For more on how to keep young people safe online click here.